 8. Fake Commissions

-What it is: When a worker inflates their sales report or has someone in payroll overpay their commission.
+What it is: When a worker inflates their sales report or has someone on the payroll team overpay their commission.

 How to prevent it: In addition to clear policies and double-checking percentages and pay vs sales, look for suspicious activity such as an increase in commissions when sales are dropping.
-Also, periodically check top performers or those who make a sudden rise in commissions.
+Also, periodically check top performers or those with a sudden rise in commissions.

 Reporting Payroll Fraud